 2013 Planning: Peter Head, KC2ASA is a first timer leading the effort this year with the help of Dwight, N2FMC who has driving access to the top!
 See the summary spread sheet.

-2012 Planning: Roger, NJ2R and Jeff, W2UA are going to atttempt a better RF location on Sam's point this year away from all the QRM though it will be without shade, in the briars with the bears and parking can be a big issue.
-Hopefully he will be able to hear better this year on Saturday 21 July..
+2012 Planning: Roger, NJ2R and Jeff, W2UA attempted a better RF location on Sam's point this year away from all the QRM though it will be without shade, in the briars with the bears and parking can be a big issue.
+Hopefully he was able to hear better this year on Saturday 21 July..

 2011 Success: Roger Shultz NJ2R from NJ volunteered to drive up from PA over 100 miles away, but he had no packet gear of his own!
 Bob mailed him his TH-D72 HT and a twin-lead dual band "J pole".
 It worked!
 Roger had a lot of local QRM up on Sam's point, but his packets were getting through.
 He had little to no success with 445.925 however.
 See his 2011 report.